banana bunches growing

 Banana tree fertilizer basics

-When it comes to fertilizing banana trees, timing is key.
-Banana trees should be fertilized twice a year – once in early spring and again in late summer or early fall.
-This will ensure that the tree has enough nutrients throughout the growing season so it can produce healthy foliage and delicious fruit.
+Banana trees are typically fertilized twice a year – once in early spring and again in late summer or early fall.
+This will help ensure that the tree has enough nutrients throughout the growing season to produce healthy foliage and delicious fruit.

 When top-dressing with granular fertilizer, spread a thin layer around the base of the tree, making sure to keep it away from any stems or leaves.
 This method works best for young trees that are still establishing themselves in their environment.
 You can also mix granular fertilizer into the soil around your banana tree’s roots before planting or transplanting it.